Do you know that eating a lot of vegetables during pregnancy helps to reduce the risk of low birth weight and preeclampsia?

-Eggs constitute a valuable part of your diet as it contains almost every nutrient you need while pregnant.
-It is a great source of calories, protein, fat, vitamins and minerals.
+Eggs constitute a valuable part of your diet as they contain almost every nutrient you need while pregnant.
+They are a great source of calories, protein, fat, vitamins, and minerals.

 Eggs are also rich in vitamin D which helps calcium to build strong bones and teeth for your baby.
-In addition, it keep the immune system active and fighting, reduces risk for gestational diabetes, preeclampsia and low birth weight.
+In addition, it keeps the immune system active and fighting, reducing the risk for gestational diabetes, preeclampsia, and low birth weight.

 3. Dairy products

-Dairy products include milk, yoghurt, and cheese.
-They are rich sources of calcium and protein which helps your growing baby develop strong bones while maintaining your nerve and muscle functions.
+Dairy products include milk, yogurt, and cheese.
+They are rich sources of calcium and protein which help your growing baby develop strong bones while maintaining your nerve and muscle functions.

-Asides from calcium and protein, dairy also provides high amount of magnesium, zinc, phosphorus and vitamin B. Yoghurt contains some probiotic bacteria which supports the digestive system by preventing stomach upset and yeast infections.
+Asides from calcium and protein, dairy also provides a high amount of magnesium, zinc, phosphorus, and vitamin B. Yoghurt contains some probiotic bacteria which support the digestive system by preventing stomach upset and yeast infections.

-They are plant-based source of protein, iron, folate and fiber.
+They are plant-based sources of protein, iron, folate, and fiber.
 Folate is one of the most essential B vitamins (B9) and it is very important in the first trimester of pregnancy.

-Legumes, through folate, helps in your baby’s brain development by preventing any form of birth defect.
+Legumes, through folate, help in your baby’s brain development by preventing any form of birth defect.
 In fact, every pregnant woman needs to consume at least 600 micrograms (mcg) daily.